 • It was possible to trigger an assertion failure when verifying the response to a TSIG-signed request.
-This was disclosed in CVE-2020-8622.
+(CVE-2020-8622)

 ISC would like to thank Dave Feldman, Jeff Warren, and Joel Cunningham of Oracle for bringing this vulnerability to our attention.
 [GL #2028]